 - a.
 Import the com.sas.portal.portlet.NavigationUtil class. - b.
-Add the following code to the service() method of your action class, with the correct package and name for your resources:
+Add the following code to the service() method of your action class, with the correct package and name for your resources, as in the following example:

 '''

 NavigationUtil.prepareLocalizedResources(

 "com.mycompany.portlets.Resources", request, context);

 '''